 2.10.
 2.11.Hours of Operation; Access and Security; Service Area.

-(a) The Landfill shall be open Monday through Saturday, except for New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
+(a) The Landfill shall be open Monday through Saturday, except for New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day. (a) The landfill operating hours shall be as determined by the Company.

-(a) (b)The Landfill shall The Landfill may be open for deliveries a maximum of thirteen (13) hours per day, Monday through Friday, and a maximum of ten (10) hours per day on Saturday, but shall not open earlier than 6:00 a.m., nor close later than 10:00 p.m.
+(b) (b)The Landfill shall The Landfill may be open for deliveries by trucks a maximum of thirteen (13) hours per day, Monday through Friday, and a maximum of ten (10) hours per day on Saturday, but shall not open earlier than 6:00 a.m., nor close later than 10:00 p.m.
 Landfill personnel shall remain onsite as long as necessary following primary disposal hours to complete all necessary daily shut-down tasks.
-Access after normal hours shall be restricted to Company’s authorized personnel and, subject to the terms and conditions set forth herein, the County’s authorized personnel.
+Access after normal hours shall be restricted to Company’s authorized personnel.

-(b) (c)Access to the Landfill shall be limited to (i) rail car access and (ii) a single controlled public access point points by road.
+(c) (c)Access to the Landfill shall be limited to (i) rail car access and (ii) a single controlled public access point points by road.
 Company shall control such access points with locked gates (the “Access Gates”) and fencing around the Landfill, and an attendant shall be present at each Access Gate during operating hours to screen incoming wasteWaste.
 The Access Gate attendants shall screen out unauthorized rail cars and vehicles and rail cars and vehicles with unauthorized cargo Unacceptable Waste (e.g., by requesting a description of the waste from the operator) and unauthorized rail cars and vehicles, and shall turn away those not permitted into the Landfill.
 In addition, signs shall be conspicuously posted in and around the Landfill informing users of acceptable and non-acceptable types of waste.what constitutes Acceptable Waste and Unacceptable Waste.

 (d) Access will be further controlled by personnel in the scalehouse, the Leachate Storage Facility, and any facility established for the collection and/or storage of Household Hazardous Wastes, each of which will be located inside the Access Gates.

-(c) (e)Company shall Company may install and maintain appropriate video security at the Landfill, which shall capture a video record of all entering rail cars and vehicles.
+(d) (e)Company shall Company may install and maintain appropriate video security at the Landfill, which shall capture a video record of all entering rail cars and vehicles.
 Company shall maintain such video recordings for a reasonable period of time, but in any event for at least one (1) year.

-(d) (f)Traffic flow shall be regulated by adequate signing in and around the Landfill.
+(e) (f)Traffic flow shall be regulated by adequate signing in and around the Landfill.

-(e) (g)The Parties acknowledge and agree that the primary method of disposal at the Landfill (other than County Waste and Resident Waste) shall be performed by rail.
-For purposes of this Section 2.10(e), “primary method” means eighty percent (80%) or more of tonnage of Waste delivered to the Landfill on an aggregate basis per year.
-Company shall ensure that the Landfill is accessible by rail car and shall be responsible for all costs and expenses incurred in connection with such access.
-Such access shall be subject to all applicable Laws.
+(f) (g)The Parties acknowledge and agree that the primary method of delivery of waste to the Landfill (other than County Waste and Resident Waste) shall be performed by rail.
+For purposes of this Section 2.10(e), “primary method” means seventy percent (70%) or more of tonnage of Waste delivered to the Landfill on an aggregate basis per year.
+Company shall ensure that the Landfill is accessible by rail car delivered waste and shall be responsible for all costs and expenses incurred in connection with such access.
+Such access shall be subject to applicable Laws.
 Company shall permit no more than [●]8 trips per day by rail to the LandfillGovernmental Requirements.

 8 Date to be determined.